possibilia/PhDThesis/Ch. 4 - Real-Time Obstacle Avoidance/eval/README.md

+# `robotracker.py`

+Script for extracting robot trajectories from video using optical flow from OpenCV.

+# `case_study`

+Contains two subdirectories for each scenario with relevant scripts and jupyter notebooks.

 ## `cul-de-sac`

 This folder contains analysis scripts and jupyter notebooks for the cul-de-sac scenario.
 The analysis assumes that there is a repository of raw data in some directory `repo` and outputs all interim files to the repository during cleaning.